Let us call you

 Mental wellbeing describes your mental state – how you are feeling and how well you can cope with day-to-day life.

-Looking after your mental health now is good for you and it can also help you to deal with and manage difficult times in the future.
-It may also reduce your risk of physical health problems.
-Don’t wait till it’s a problem to understand your mental wellbeing.
+Looking after your mental health is important because it can help you to deal with stress and any difficult times you might have now or in the future.
+It can also reduce your risk of physical health problems.

-Making changes to your everyday life can help you to improve your mental wellbeing.
-It can also help to prevent some problems from developing or getting worse.
+Making small changes to your everyday life can help you to look after your mental health.
+It can also help to prevent signs of mental ill health from developing or getting worse, like anxiety or low mood

 Related Articles